Agrael1/Wisdom/README.md

 - `wis::platform | wis::platform-headers` - platform specific extensions (Swapchain and Interop exports)
 - `wis::raytracing | wis::raytracing-headers` - raytracing
 - `wis::descriptor-buffer | wis::descriptor-buffer-headers` - descriptor buffer support, requires Vulkan 1.3 and GPU support for `VK_(EXT|VALVE)_mutable_descriptor_type` if used with Vulkan

+Since 0.6.7 the library also features C++20 modules support.
+To use it, you need to enable the `WISDOM_EXPERIMENTAL_CPP_MODULES` option in CMake.
+The targets are named with postfix `-module` and are not compatible with non-module targets.

+Install interface features only full named targets under namespace wis, e.g. `wis::wisdom`, `wis::wisdom-debug`, `wis::wisdom-extended-allocation-module` etc.

 # System Requirements